29) Latrell Sprewell (1998-2003)

 4) Dave DeBusschere (1968-1974)

-Born, raised, and matriculated in Detroit, playing for the Pistons, who drafted him with a territorial pick in 1962, was a birthright for DeBusschere, but his true calling came in the back half of his career with the Knicks.
-An efficient scorer, apt rebounder, and lockdown defender, DeBusschere slotted in perfectly as the starting power forward when the Knicks traded for him during the ’68-’69 season.
-The fans seemed to recognize immediately that he was the final chess piece of a title contender, and sure enough DeBusschere was a key component of the ’69-’70 and ’72-’73 title teams.
-He was third in postseason scoring and second in rebounding on the first champions, and then the leading rebounder, while still third in scoring, in ’72-’73.
-He was also named an All-Star and 1st-Team All-Defensive in all five full seasons he played in New York, while averaging a double-double every season.
-In fact, his best statistical finish came at the end, in ’73-’74 at age 33, when he averaged a career high 18.1 points per game but still opted to retire to transition into front office positions.
-Initially a general manager of the Nets (then in the ABA), DeBusschere eventually became a director of basketball operations for the Knicks and was responsible for drafting Patrick Ewing in 1985.
-DeBusschere is seventh in franchise history in total rebounds and his jersey #22 was retired to the Madison Square Garden rafters.
+Arguably the most successful trade in Knicks history was their 1968 acquisition of DeBusschere from the Pistons, in exchange for Walt Bellamy.
+An efficient scorer, apt rebounder, and lockdown defender, DeBusschere slotted in perfectly as the starting power forward for an emerging title contender.
+He was third in postseason scoring and second in rebounding on the 1970 title team, and then the leading rebounder, while still third in scoring, for the 1973 champs.
+DeBusschere was also named an All-Star and 1st-Team All-Defensive in all five full seasons he played in New York, while averaging a double-double.
+In fact, his best statistical finish came at the end, in ’73-’74 at age 33, when he averaged a career high 18.1 points per game but still opted to retire.
+After a brief stint as ABA commissioner, DeBusschere returned to the Knicks in a front office capacity in 1981.

 3) Walt Frazier (1967-1977)